 A: Your advisor can be found on WebAdvisor.
 Click on “My Profile” under the heading called “Academic Profile.”
 Scroll down on the page to see your advisor listed under “Academic Information.”
 If you do not have an advisor listed, please email the Registrar’s Office at firstname.lastname@example.org to be assigned an advisor.

-A: Print and complete the Change of Major/Minor/Advisor/Catalog Form.
+A: Please come to the Registrar's Office for the correct form.
 Your current Academic Advisor’s signature is required to declare or change your major/minor.
 To request to change your Academic Advisor, you will need the signature of each Advisor (current and new) on the form.
 If you are simply changing majors or declaring for the first time, the new Advisor’s signature is not required as the Registrar’s Office will assign you to a new Advisor. please bring your completed form to the Registrar’s office located in Simpson Central.

 A: Students who wish to withdraw from Simpson University must complete a withdrawal form, which is available in the Registrar’s Office.
 This form requires you to complete an exit interview with an academic advisor and a student financial services counselor.
 Failure to withdraw properly will cause forfeiture of the right to honorable dismissal and to all refunds.